thomasabishop/eolas/Linux/systemd.md

 # systemd

 Once the [boot process](/Operating_Systems/Boot_process.md) has completed and the bootloader has located the kernel and injected it into memory the first user space program runs: `init` (for _initialisation_). `init` is a [daemon](/Operating_Systems/Daemons.md) process that continues running until shutdown and is responsible for starting all the processes that are prerequisites for user space.
-For example: network connections, disk access, user logins etc.

-`init` is the parent of all processes: PID1.
+For example: network connections, disk access, user logins etc. dsdddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd `init` is the parent of all processes: PID1.
 Whilst it does a lot of its work in quick succession at boot time it is not limited to the this stage of the lifescycle but runs continuously in reponse to new user events.

 On Linux systems `systemd` is used to implement `init`.

 `systemd` is directly accessible from user space and provides a straightforward way to enable/disable, start/stop system level processes

-> `systemd` can track individual service daemons after they start, and group together multiple processes associated with a service, giving you more power and insight into exactly what is running on the system _How Linux Works: Third Edition_, Brian Ward 2021
+> `systemd` can track individual service daemons after they start, and group
+> together multiple processes associated with a service, giving you more power
+> and insight into exactly what is running on the system _How Linux Works: Third
+> Edition_, Brian Ward 2021

 ## How systemd works

 ### Goal-directed units

 `systemd` works on the basis of _goals_.
 Each goal is system task defined as a **unit**.
 A unit contains instructions and a specification of dependencies to other units.

 When activating a unit, `systemd` first activates the dependencies and then moves onto the details of the unit itself. `init` as implemented by `systemd` does not follow a rigid sequence every time, initialising units in the same sequence and waiting for one to complete before starting another.
 Instead it activates units whenever they are ready.
 This, its parallelized nature, is one of the main advantages over previous programs that managed the `init` sequence on Linux (such as for example System V);

 ### Unit types

 Units are organised into **unit types**.
 The main types that run at boot time are as follows:

 - service units (`.service`)
   - control service daemons